Archaeological Discovery and Early Settlements

 Today, lost tribes of Stone Age Indians are remembered only through the numerous states, counties, cities, towns, and schools still bearing their names from Connecticut to Oregon.

-DNA Evidence and Catholic Influence
+DNA Evidence shows the difference between Catholic and Episcopalian Influence

 In vast regions once controlled by Episcopalians, Indian DNA has almost vanished.